What Is A Ductless HVAC System?

 Why Would You Get A Ductless System?

-Pros Of Going Ductless
+The Pros & Cons Of Going Ductless

-- Exceedingly energy efficient (an average home loses 25% or more of energy to duct work).
+- Exceedingly energy efficient (an average home loses 25% or more of energy to ductwork).

 - A ductless system can last longer than a normal heating and cooling system.